For many businesses, reaching new customers is a top priority.

 While a great first impression is an important step towards a long-lasting relationship, you need to go a step further to show your customer how important they are to you and gain their loyalty.

-1. Give a warm welcome
+2. Give your email subscribers a warm welcome

 - A warm and friendly introduction